chef/chef-web-docs/chef_master/source/glossary.rst

 **chef-apply**
    A command-line tool that allows a single recipe to be run from the command line.

+**ChefDK**
+   The legacy package of tools for developing Chef Infra cookbooks.
+This product has been superceded by Chef Workstation, which should be used instead.

 **Chef Infra Client**
    A command-line tool that that runs Chef.
 Also, the name of Chef as it is installed on a node.